-The contribution under the Employees Pensions Act (TyEL contribution) will rise from the current level of 21 per cent to approximately 25 per cent during the ongoing decade.
-Following this, the contribution rate will have to be increased to 26-27 per cent as of the 2030s.
+The TyEL contribution will rise from the current level of 21 per cent to approximately 25 per cent during the ongoing decade.
+Following this, the pension contribution rate will have to be increased to 26-27 per cent as of the 2030s.
 The rising contribution rate is a result of the increase in pension expenditure.
 During the next 20 years, the TyEL expenditure is projected to grow by 8 percentage points in relation to the wage sum, while the contribution rate will increase by approximately 5 percentage points.